Walking with the Sioux, Part I

 I was blessed to know that the Sun Dance leader understood and recognized my “I just need to be still” and in things as they unfolded.
 For me, that meant secluding myself in the midst of a gathering.
 I was left me alone to pay attention to all that was going on in the physical and etheric realm and be available to their merging within me.
 When I needed a break in the seriousness and somber, kids would show up to make me laugh.

 Until it did.
+Only after I gave a flesh offering, did the songs come.
+And, did they.
+We danced, I sang.
+We sweat, I sang.
+The sweat leader, “You know these songs?
+You know these songs.”
+“Not exactly.
+The songs just come.”
 All of those Old Ladies I didn’t know, those who had appeared before me with gifts and guidance, had brought me there so they and other kin could actively participate with the dancers who had prayed for them to come.
 And, with that knowing, trust and responsibility, I opened myself into being the vessel for those who wanted to breathe the air & dance for their loved ones.